CHARLOTTE, NC (WBTV) - Thousands of teachers in North Carolina requested time off as they plan to gather in Raleigh for a teachers rally Wednesday.

 Iredell-Statesville Schools had 200+ teachers request off for the May 1st teacher’s rally.
 After holding an emergency meeting to discuss their plan, the district decided to physically close schools on May 1 and instead hold a virtual school day for students and an optional teacher work day.

-Union, Gaston and Rowan-Salisbury Schools are are still having classes for students on the day of the teacher rally.
+Union, Gaston and Rowan-Salisbury Schools are are still having classes for students May 1.

-“End of grade testing is coming,” said RSS Spokesperson Rita Foil.
+“End of grade testing is coming,” said Rowan-Salisbury Schools Spokesperson Rita Foil.
 “We’d like to see our students and staff have a strong ending to the year.”

-Here’s the full list of school districts that are still having class on May 1:
+Here’s the list of school districts in the WBTV viewing area that are still having class on May 1:

 - Avery County School District